Sympathetic Nerve Blocks for Pain

-Side effects after a sympathetic block may include temporary soreness, a feeling of
+Side effects after a sympathetic block may include short-term (temporary) soreness,

-warmth, or some weakness.
-If you've received a nerve block in the stellate ganglion,
+a feeling of warmth, or some weakness.
+If you've received a nerve block in the stellate

-you may experience some temporary voice changes, eyelid droop, or difficulty swallowing.
+ganglion, you may have some temporary voice changes, eyelid droop, or trouble swallowing.

-Until swallowing is back to normal, avoid large bites of food and sip liquids carefully.
+Until swallowing is back to normal, take small bites of food and sip drinks carefully.